 Upgrade your gear.

 Resist working on the couch or in bed.
-Use a firm chair, sturdy table, and appropriately sized monitor to protect your arms, neck, and shoulders.
-Choose a good headset to make the most of conference calls and cancel unwanted noise — and be sure to keep it in the same place when not in use so you know right where it is the next time you need it.
-Finally, find out whether your internet connection can handle the added WFH load.
-Check your internet speed to make sure you’re set up for success.
+Use a firm chair, sturdy table and appropriately sized monitor to protect your arms, neck and shoulders.
+Choose a good headset to make the most of conference calls and cancel unwanted noise — and make sure that you keep it in the same place when not in use so you know right where it is the next time you need it.
+Finally, find out whether your Internet connection can handle the added WFH load.
+Check your Internet speed to make sure you’re set up for success.

 Keep productivity flowing.